brummetj/bitly-intern-challenge/README.md

 #### Bitly Router & Listen

 The bitly router is built on top of gorilla's Mux package.
 Declaring `bitly.NewBitlyRouter("5000")` Will instantiate a new router that can be used to declare each handler and its endpoint.
 This function will take an argument as a port number.
 This is so you can have multiple local servers running on different ports.
+You can also declare a new router and write any handle  built off this library.

 The BitlyRouter has to always be the first variable declared in order to use each handler